imagexd/2019-tutorial-skimage/preparation.md

 We may make editorial corrections to the material until the day before the workshop, so please execute `git pull` to update.

+## Using a conda environment

+We created the file `environment.yml`, available on the lecture material, to ease the process of creating an environment ready for this tutorial.
+For doing that, you can use the command `conda env`:

+`$ conda env create -f environment.yml`

+Then, to activate this environment,

+` $ conda activate imagexd19_skimage`

+To come back to your master environment,

+`$ conda activate`

+More on conda environments at: [[conda's user guide]](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ## Test your setup

 Please switch into the repository you downloaded in the previous step,